 With the forklift on the trailer, haulers generally opt to lower the forks to the floor and tilt them forward.
 It’s also a good idea to disconnect the power or fuel supply.
 For example, on a propane-powered forklift, you can close the line valve and remove the propane tank.
 On electric-powered models, you can disconnect the battery.
 With diesel and gas forklifts, it’s best to have an empty fuel tank.

 Once you have determined the preferred mode of transport and the forklift is prepared for the trip, you can rely on FR8Star to provide you with free hauling estimates, often in less than 30 seconds.
-These qualified brokers and carriers are certain to have access to the appropriate trailer, as well as the expertise to move forklifts.
-FR8Star’s network of carriers also compete for your bid, so you can compare brokers and their bids to find the right option for you.
-For shippers, the experience provides valuable peace of mind for your forklift, while the open marketplace saves you hours of work contacting carriers and comparing bids.
+These qualified transport companies are certain to have access to the appropriate trailer, as well as the expertise to move forklifts.
+FR8Star’s network of transport companies also compete for your bid, so you can compare transport companies and their bids to find the right option for you.
+For shippers, the experience provides valuable peace of mind for your forklift, while the open marketplace saves you hours of work contacting transport companies and comparing bids.